makerdao/plunger/README.md

-If for some exceptional reason (the Ethereum node going down or some other network connectivity issues) _plunger_ terminates before all pending transactions from the specified address get mined, it will return a non-zero return code.
+If for some exceptional reason (the Ethereum node going down or some other network connectivity issues) _plunger_ terminates before all pending transactions from the specified address get mined, it will return a non-zero exit code.

 The account specified has to be unlocked for _plunger_ to be able to sign and send replacement transactions.
-If it's unable to do so, it will terminate immediately with a non-zero return code.

 ### Gas price